 - Leisure Centre: Comprising a large indoor sports facility, used for a range of predominantly sporting and recreational activities including boxing, martial arts and exercise classes.
 The facility has a full-size indoor basketball court and able to be used for a range of regular sporting and one-off activities.
 The facility is licenced by the PCYC for undertaking associated recreational activities and is identified as an important but somewhat underutilised asset.
-The facility is in generally good condition, having been converted from a roller-skating rink and more recently upgraded with new roof in 2015/16 and conversion to a more dedicated basketball / indoor sporting facility, as well as car parking and landscape works. - Swimming Centre: Comprising a 50m indoor pool facility with outdoor splash pad, clubroom and administrative facilities.
+The facility is in generally good condition, having been converted from a roller-skating rink and more recently upgraded with new roof in 2015/16 and conversion to a more dedicated basketball / indoor sporting facility, as well as car parking and landscape works.
+The Leisure Centre served as an Evacuation Centre for residents and visitors during the 2019-20 bushfires. - Swimming Centre: Comprising a 50m indoor pool facility with outdoor splash pad, clubroom and administrative facilities.
 The clubroom is used for exercise classes, yoga and swimming club activities.
-As the existing buildings and facility relationship to the adjoining foreshore is relatively poor, long term planning has been identified as being required to maximise
+As the existing buildings and facility relationship to the adjoining foreshore is relatively poor, long term planning has been identified as being required to maximise participation and assess feasibility to provide enhanced aquatic, community health and fitness facilities.
+Whilst some facilities are in reasonable condition (or new, as per the splash pad constructed in 2018/19), others are reaching the end of their useful life and forward planning for new buildings and plant are needed through the life of the Plan of Management.

-- participation and assess feasibility to provide enhanced aquatic, community health and fitness facilities.
-Whilst some facilities are in reasonable condition (or new, as per the splash pad constructed in 2018/19), others are reaching the end of their useful life and forward planning for new buildings and plant are needed through the life of the Plan of Management. - Visitor information centre / museum: Comprising a standalone building on the Princes Highway, the surrounds of the facility were recently improved with associated roadwork and landscape improvements including new play area, small picnic area and long-vehicle parking.
+- Visitor information centre / museum: Comprising a standalone building on the Princes Highway, the surrounds of the facility were improved in 2014/15 with associated roadwork and landscaping including new play area, small picnic area and long-vehicle parking.
 The building has a unique design that incorporates a replica of the iconic Montague Island lighthouse.
 The centre comprises a museum, art displays and visitor information, with public amenities available.
 The facility adjoins the NATA Oval open space area to its north and whilst the building is generally in good condition, the amenities are likely to require improvement over time. - NATA Oval: A former sporting oval area, the open space is now used for passive recreation, a dog off-leash area and has a concrete based cricket pitch within its centre from its former sporting use.
 Being under-sized for any formal sporting use, the site is home to regular markets and other events, as well as regular dog training activities.
+It also served as an emergency evacuation point during the 2019/2020 Black Summer bushfires.
 The Oval is enclosed by a chain mesh wire fence and is covered in well maintained grass with a number of bench seats, but little other physical improvements. - Ken Rose Park: A relatively small park area with car parking and amenities block at the northern end of the Reserve.
 The amenities block was built in 2017/18 to replace a previous aging facility.
 The parking area was also upgraded and new bike rack and picnic facilities were installed on the foreshore.
 The site is otherwise a relatively basic grassed reserve, including shared pathway and Federation Arch signage providing a pedestrian gateway.